JatinChaudhary0319/Zero-Day-Detection/README.md

 ## Installation
 1. Download project from github.
-2. Start backend at separate terminal using "npm start".
+2. Start backend at separate terminal using "node app.js".
-3. Start project using "npm run dev".
+3. Start project using "npm start".

 # If you like my project hit the star 🌟 button